nixworks/public/news/2018/01/10/ivorian-soldiers-in-bouake-have-attacked-coordination-center-for-operational-decision-making-military-base-centre-de-coordination-des-deci.md

 ### [2018-01-10](/news/2018/01/10/index.md)

-# Ivorian soldiers in Bouak have attacked Coordination Center for Operational Decision-Making military base ("Centre de Coordination des Dcisions Oprationnelles"), seizing their weaponry and setting the base on fire.
+# Ivorian soldiers in Bouak have attacked Coordination Center for Operational Decision-Making military base ("Centre de Coordination des Dcisions Oprationnelles"), seizing their weaponry and setting the base on fire after accusations that the unit was spying on them.
+Last year the soldiers were involved in a series of mutinies.